heathermiller/wwwcs7680/final-project.md

 article/chapter.
-The lead on a chapter is free to choose the direction and shape that their article takes; that is, you are allowed to decide for yourself what is important or relevant, and you're allowed to steer your topic in a direction that's a bit different from the focus put on it in class, if you feel it's the right thing to do!
+The lead on a chapter is free to choose the direction and shape that their article takes; that is, you are allowed to decide for yourself what is important or relevant, and you're allowed to steer your topic in a direction that's a bit different from the focus put on it in class if you feel it's the right thing to do!

 The papers that we cover in class should be considered the tip of the iceberg --